JamieAbbottScott/underwriteme-api-docs/content/comparison/list.md

 ## List [/application/{applicationId}/comparison]
 Operations on existing Comparison associated with Application.

+In order to get quote values for the Comparison an PUT method has to be used in order to request it.
+Quoting is done in asynchronous way which means that values may not come back straight away.
+Use GET method to query the comparison for updated quote state.

 Until all Enquiries are open Comparison contains only estimated decisions and quotes.

 JSON response has following structure: